 The family of Etienne de Lancey lived here (Delancey Street is named for him) when Samuel Fraunces took over the place in 1763 and turned it into a tavern downstairs, with rooms to rent upstairs.

-Yes, George Washington slept here, his last residence as General before becoming President.
+Yes, George Washington slept here.
+This was his last residence as General before becoming President.

 In 1783, he famously said goodbye to his officers in the Long Room upstairs (pictured here) after taking the oath of office a few blocks away.